-Works Cited
+Charlotte Crawford

+EH 1302

+Dr. Cynthia Walker

+July 7, 2017

+Annotated bibliography

 Banda, Fareda.
-“Women, Law and Human Rights: An African Perspective.”
+Women, Law and Human Rights: An African Perspective.
 Hart Publishing UK ed.
 Edition, 25 September 2005.
 Print.
 25 June 2017.

 The author of this book is Fareda Banda.
 She is a Lecturer in Law at the School of Oriental and African Studies in the University of London.
 This book is written about different customs and religions in Africa.
 It explains laws in Africa and how they impact genders.
 This book focuses on women’s experience in the family.
-In this book, the writer writes about different women issues.
+In this book, the writer writes about different women’s issues.
 One of the major themes in this book is a consideration of the linkages of international and constitutional human rights.
-This is done using tools form many analysis.
+This is done using tools from many analysis.
 This book considers the provisions of the Protocol to the African Charter on Human and People's Rights.
 The author has written several books pertaining to women rights.
 This book is easy to understand.
 This is a book of significance.
-I commended the author for all her research.
-I will recommend this book to other students.
-I will also use this information in future writing classes.
+The above features of this book this book are the main reasons why this book should be used in writing literature reviews.
+I will use this book for writing my literature review in this class.

 Bass, Jack.
 “Taming the storm: the life and times of Judge Frank M Johnson and the South’s fight over civil rights.”
 University of Georgia Press, 1st ed.
 10 January 2003.
 Book.
 June 23 2017.

+Correct Citation:

+Bass, Jack.
+Taming the Storm: The Life and Times of Judge Frank M. Johnson Jr., and the South's Fight Over Civil Rights.
+New York, Doubleday, 1994.

 The author of this book is Jack Bass.
 This book is a bibliography about the times of Frank M. Johnson, who was a young 37year old attorney from Alabama.
 He was the youngest judge in the country during those times.
 He was sent to Montgomery, Alabama by President Eisenhower, during the year that a young black lady named Rosa L. Parks, refused to give up her seat to a white man on the city bus.
-Johnson ruled on bus segregation, voting rights for blacks, and he handed down many decisions that weren’t so popular, but later proved to have consequences for America and its future.
-Frank Johnson leaves a legacy behind, he is one of the most significant judges in the history of America.
-This book is a credible source, it’s located in Faulkner’s School Library.
-It is a book that is easy to read.
-I will recommend this book to others.
-I will choose this book for writing another literature review.
+Johnson ruled on bus segregation, voting rights for blacks, and he handed down many decisions that weren’t so popular but later proved to have consequences for America and its future.
+Johnson leaves a legacy behind; he is one of the most significant judges in the history of America.
+This book is a rich and credible source for writing literature reviews in this class.

 Bingham, Jane.
-“Winning the Vote: 1900- 1920.
-Women at War”, Facts on File, 2011.
-Web.
-27 June 2017.
+Winning the Vote: 1900- 1920.
+Women at War.
+Facts on File, 2011,

+http://online.infobase.com/Auth/Index?aid=1219&itemid=WE52&articleld=165778

-This article is written by, Jane Bingham.
-This article is found on a trusted site about American History.
-Jane Bingham, writes about when women in America won the right vote.
-Women campaigned for their right to vote.
-The women began a movement called, the women’s suffrage.
-It was led by Susan B. Anthony and Sojourner Truth.
-Sections in this article explains different movement for women rights in America History.
-This article was very detailed it educated me on the struggles that women in American faced, when they were fighting for the right to vote.
-The author of this article used clear language, it’s very educational.
-This information was found on Faulkner Universities Online Library website, it also has a work cites page that you can access.
+This article is written by Jane Bingham.
+Bingham is respected in the field of writing.
+This article was published in 2011, it was last updated in 2016.
+This article was very detailed.
+It educated me on the struggles that women in American faced when they were fighting for the right to vote.
+The article is very comprehensive and rigorous while covering women’s experiences during the 20th century.
+This article shows solid deep focus on the experiences of women voting rights.
+This article is more insightful and is clearly expressed.
+This article can easily deepen the students understanding all the struggles and frames, which lead women to winning the right to vote.
+This article provides the student with great resources.
 I consider this article credible information.
-Information in this article very use full for writing, recommended this article to others.
+The article, is therefore, eligible for use while writing literature reviews in this class.